nickteff/dbt-dw/README.md

 # dbt dimensional modelling tutorial

 Welcome to the tutorial on building a Kimball dimensional model with dbt.

 This tutorial is also featured on the [dbt developer blog](https://docs.getdbt.com/blog/kimball-dimensional-model).

+## Before you begin

+This is a clone of the repo [dbt-dimensional-modelling](https://github.com/Data-Engineer-Camp/dbt-dimensional-modelling).
+I have adapted it to work with SQL server, so the docs below are not up to date.
+It contains a demonstration dbt project in the adventureworks directory.
+This is further enhanced by demonstrating how this can be deployed using an Azure SQL database and Azure DevOps.

 ## Table of Contents